MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 - Avoid many SIFT fields
 - Avoid factboxes

 Instead of exposing UI pages as web service endpoints, use the built-in API pages as they have been optimized for this scenario.
-And do select the highest API version available
+Do select the highest API version available.
+And please do not use the beta version of the API pages.

 Read more about API pages, see [API Page Type](../developer/devenv-api-pagetype.md)